malcolm-kee/malcolm-kee/workshops/react-testing/02-test-framework/test-framework.md

   - understand the concept of assertion by writing a simple version from scratch
 ---

-Before we dive into how to write a test, let's discuss what tools is required for us to have automated tests.
+Before we dive into how to write a test, let's discuss what tools are required for us to have automated tests.

 ## Test Runner